 Growing Need for New Researchers

 There continues to be a great need for basic, applied/clinical, and translational research in the discipline, and as the profession continues to grow, there is a strong need for more scientists and college professors; especially those from diverse ethnic and cultural backgrounds.
-For more information see ASHA's PhD Career FAQs and ASHA's report on the PhD student pipeline.
+For more information see ASHA's PhD Career FAQs.

 In many fields, it is typical for students to enter PhD programs directly from their undergraduate programs.
 However, in speech and hearing sciences it has been far more common for students to complete an undergraduate degree and entry level clinical degree (master's degree or Au.D.) before applying to doctoral programs.
 Many people enroll in a PhD program after a few years of clinical practice.
 That being said, there is no reason that someone with an undergraduate or even a graduate degree in another discipline or field cannot pursue a doctoral degree in speech and hearing sciences.
 Many people find that a background in education, psychology, linguistics, pre-medicine, and so on, provides a great foundation for graduate study in this field.
 Ph.D. programs are quite individualized, so it is possible to tailor the program to a variety of backgrounds.